toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 ### Ownership:
 Rust has a concept of ownership which assigns "ownership" of data to a variable.
 Since ownership is exclusive, the Rust compiler is able to reason about when data is valid vs when it has been freed.
-Ownersip can be transferred, but that still maintains the exclusive ownership rule.
+Ownership can be transferred, but that still maintains the exclusive ownership rule.

 Ownership rules allows the Rust compiler to:
 - prevent double free